shibo769/UHDmedi/README.md

 # UHDmedi

-**UHDmedi** is an R package for estimating total, indirect, and direct effects under ultra-high dimensional mediators (UHD) via debiasing, including potential interaction effects.
+**UHDmedi** is an R package for estimating total, indirect, and direct effects under ultra-high dimensional setting (UHD) via debiasing, including potential treatment-covariates, treatment-mediators interaction effects.
 This package implements methods described in:

 Bo, S., Ghassami, A., & Mukherjee, D. (2024).
 "A Debiased Estimator for the Mediation Functional in Ultra-High-Dimensional Setting in the Presence of Interaction Effects."[arXiv:2412.08827](https://arxiv.org/abs/2412.08827)